comics-asiis/ToxicPeptidePrediction/README.md

 It provides four predictors trained using logistic regression (LR), support vector machine (SVM), random forest (RF), and XGBoost.

+We also employ these four predictors in [ToxTeller webserver](https://comics.iis.sinica.edu.tw/ToxTeller).

 ## Usage
 ToxTeller takes a string of sequence file path as the argument.